Pascal (unit): Definition

-where N is the newton, m is the metre, kg is the kilogram, s is the second, and J is the joule.
+where kg is the kilogram, m is the metre, s is the second (as SI base units), J is the joule, and N is the newton (as SI derived units).

-One pascal is the pressure exerted by a force of one newton perpendicularly upon an area of one square metre.

 Standard units

 The unit of measurement called an atmosphere or a standard atmosphere (atm) is 101325 Pa.
 This value is often used as a reference pressure and specified as such in some national and international standards, such as the International Organization for Standardization's ISO 2787 (pneumatic tools and compressors), ISO 2533 (aerospace) and ISO 5024 (petroleum).
 In contrast, International Union of Pure and Applied Chemistry (IUPAC) recommends the use of 100 kPa as a standard pressure when reporting the properties of substances.

 Unicode has dedicated code-points and in the CJK Compatibility block, but these exist only for backward-compatibility with some older ideographic character-sets and are therefore deprecated.

 Uses

 The pascal (Pa) or kilopascal (kPa) as a unit of pressure measurement is widely used throughout the world and has largely replaced the pounds per square inch (psi) unit, except in some countries that still use the imperial measurement system or the US customary system, including the United States.

 Geophysicists use the gigapascal (GPa) in measuring or calculating tectonic stresses and pressures within the Earth.

 Medical elastography measures tissue stiffness non-invasively with ultrasound or magnetic resonance imaging, and often displays the Young's modulus or shear modulus of tissue in kilopascals.

 In materials science and engineering, the pascal measures the stiffness, tensile strength and compressive strength of materials.
 In engineering the megapascal (MPa) is the preferred unit for these uses, because the pascal represents a very small quantity.